The Tarkine Hotel

 Corinna today gives no signs that it was once a throbbing west coast hub to hundreds of people.
 The respect for that heritage is captured in the remaining buildings and particularly in the “Old Pub” (now a guest house), which played a significant part in the town’s history and has recently been restored to its former glory.

 The new Tarkine Hotel is a focal point for the Corinna community.
 Fine Tasmanian wines and beers are served at the Hotel, which is really a tavern, as no accommodation is available in the hotel itself.
 It also houses in the same building, the wonderful Tannin restaurant, named after the tannin stained waters of the Pieman and its tributaries.
 Currently, the Tannin restaurant serves lunch and dinner during our Summer season only.
 Our chefs prepared dishes at the end of the Summer season for those wishing to stay during our Winter season.
 These meals have been prepared and frozen to maintain freshness and can be reheated in your cottage using your gas stove top, and the crockery provided.
 Alternatively, you are welcome to bring your own supplies to cook in your cottage.
 Please contact the reception team to obtain a copy of the Winter menu/order form.
 Tannin offers excellent food using local Tasmanian ingredients where possible.
-We source genuine Tasmanian leatherwood honey, seafood and meat from local businesses, Countrywide, in Somerset and fruit and vegetables from Youngs in Camdale.
+We source genuine Tasmanian leatherwood honey, seafood and meat from local businesses.

 Tannin is famous for daily homemade soup.
-Dishes served for dinner include our ever-popular Strahan Atlantic Salmon with its lime aioli, as well as our Pork Kassler served with a delicious plum sauce and, as always, the old favourite: Tasmanian Scotch Fillet Steak cooked to your liking.
-As well as our standard menu, our chefs prepare daily specials and Vegetarian dishes to suit all.
+Dishes served for dinner include our ever-popular Strahan Atlantic Salmon and, as always, the old favourite: Tasmanian Scotch Fillet Steak cooked to your liking.
+As well as our standard menu, our chefs sometimes prepare specials and vegetarian dishes to suit all.
 A selection of quality Tasmanian beers and local wine is available in the hotel and restaurant.